'MAKING THE BEST OF IT' Staff prepare dinner warm food 1

 Tuesday evening, Humble ISD released this statement to ABC13:

-There are several different campuses in Humble ISD with a smaller wide variety of students final.
+There are several different campuses in Humble ISD with a smaller, wider variety of students.
 All are being cared for and served meals.
-Students are launched to parents whilst their mother and father are capable of making it to the school.
-The scenario changes minute by minute as extra college students are picked up, or buses can take students home.
+Students are launched to parents while their parents can attend school.
+The scenario changes minute by minute as extra college students are picked up or buses can take students home.

 Share